 If I have salmonella can I continue to breastfeed my baby?

-In general, breastfeeding allows maternal antibodies to pass to the child, which can protect a baby from illness.
-However, there are case reports which have suggested salmonella might have been passed from the nursing mother to her baby.
-For most, breastfeeding does not need to stop; however, be sure to practice good hand washing.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Breastfeeding allows maternal antibodies to pass through breast milk, which can protect a baby from illness.
+However, there is a report suggesting that salmonella may have been passed from a nursing mother to her baby.
+For most nursing mothers, breastfeeding does not need to stop if they acquire salmonella.
+It is important to talk to your healthcare provider and your child’s pediatrician to discuss your questions about breastfeeding during a salmonella infection and treatment.

 What if the father has salmonella?
 Could that harm our pregnancy?

-Although salmonella is most often contacted through contaminated foods or animals, it can be passed from person to person.
-Wash hands often to help reduce the chance of passing the disease among people living in the house.
+Although salmonella is most often contracted through contaminated foods or animals, it can be passed from person to person.
+If infected, wash your hands thoroughly and often to help reduce the possibility of passing a salmonella infection to others.

-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, most exposures that a father has are unlikely to increase risks to mother and baby during a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Craig-McFeely PM, Acharya NV, Shakir SAW: 2001.
 Evaluation of the safety of fexofenadine from experience gained in general practice use in England in 1997.
 Eur J Clin Pharmacol 57(4):313-320.